MicrosoftDocs/msteams-docs/msteams-platform/concepts/device-capabilities/qr-barcode-scanner-capability.md

 ---
 title: Integrate QR or barcode scanner capability
 author: Rajeshwari-v
-description: In this learning path, you'll learn how to use Teams JavaScript client SDK to leverage QR or barcode scanner capability. ms.localizationpriority: medium ms.topic: conceptual ms.author: surbhigupta
+description: Learn how to use Teams JavaScript client SDK to leverage QR or barcode scanner capability and know the benefits of integrating QR or barcode scanner capability. ms.localizationpriority: medium ms.topic: conceptual ms.author: surbhigupta